Class Schedule

 • Final Balance Due: Before the midterm exam

-• Refund Policy: If enrollment is canceled within one week prior to the course start date, $400 of the deposit is non-refundable
+• Refund Policy: If enrollment is canceled within Two weeks prior to the course start date, the $1,000 deposit is non-refundable.

 📝 EMT Program Overview & Prerequisites